SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 -----------------------------------------------

 In the examples above,
-ARC is able to track the number of references to the new ``Person`` instance you create, and to dispose of that ``Person`` instance when it is no longer needed.
+ARC is able to track the number of references to the new ``Person`` instance you create and to deallocate that ``Person`` instance when it is no longer needed.

 However, it is possible to write code in which an instance of a class *never* gets to a point where it has zero strong references.